sphinx-doc/sphinx/doc/usage/installation.rst

 ------------------------

 You can install Sphinx directly from a clone of the `Git repository`__.
-This can be done either by cloning the repo and installing from the local clone, on simply installing directly via :command:`git`.
+This can be done either by cloning the repo and installing from the local clone, or simply installing directly via :command:`git`.

 ::